We are community supported and may earn a commission when you buy through links on our site. Learn more

 As my turn came to answer the question, I found a way to deflect, because my marriage, my work, my words, my truth, my entire life barely reflected what I would be doing if I were told that I only had 30 days left to live.
 My whole life hardly represented what my heart ached for.

-After my guests left and the dishes put away, I got ready for bed.
+After my guests left and the dishes were put away, I got ready for bed.
 The answer to the question must have lingered in my subconscious while I slept because I awoke with tears streaming down my face.
 How did I detour so far off from my center?

 The Decisions That Really Matter